Universal Z-only Correction for Distributing Arbitrary Graph States in Quantum Networks: Conclusion

 \section{Conclusion}

 I have introduced the phase quantum walk and proved the Universal Z-only Correction Theorem --- a single formula $C_v = Z_v^{g_v}$ covering all graph topologies without case analysis.
-The correction is purely $Z$-type, local, and requires only classical communication of far-side resource outcomes.
+A concrete distributed use case demonstrates that the PQW-distributed $\LFour$ cluster state enables remote single-qubit state preparation via MBQC, using only single-qubit measurements and 9 classical bits, with $F=1.0$ verified for all outcomes (Sec.~\ref{sec:usecase}).
 Closed-form fidelity formulas under depolarising and phase damping noise are derived and verified.
 Computational verification across 18 graph topologies confirms $F=1.0$ for all outcomes ($1-F < 10^{-12}$).
 Hardware validation on \texttt{ibm\_marrakesh} provides the first experimental confirmation of topology-independent fidelity in quantum walk-based entanglement distribution, consistent with the analytical noise formulas for equal resource qubit counts.
 The LC-inequivalence theorem confirms the PQW distributes genuinely new entanglement beyond prior methods.

 \acknowledgments The author thanks Chandan Datta (IISER Kolkata), Tushar (IIT Jodhpur), and Ambuj (IIT Jodhpur) for valuable discussions and helpful feedback.
 All scientific content, results, and conclusions are solely the responsibility of the author.